Maré Island: Climate

-Maré Island has a tropical monsoon climate (Köppen climate classification Am).
+Maré Island has a tropical rainforest climate (Köppen Af).
 The average annual temperature in Maré Island is 22.4 C. The average annual rainfall is 1669.9 mm with March as the wettest month.
 The temperatures are highest on average in February, at around 26.0 C, and lowest in August, at around 18.9 C. The highest temperature ever recorded in Maré Island was 35.0 C on 13 February 2016; the coldest temperature ever recorded was 2.8 C on 27 August 1979.